 Legal Responsibilities of Dangerous Dog Owners

-• Owners must obtain a dangerous dog registration certificate from the local animal control officer for a minimum fee of $50.00.
+• Owners must obtain a dangerous dog registration certificate from the local animal control officer for a fee ranging from $50 to $150.

 • A dangerous dog must wear a “dangerous dog” identification tag.
-In addition, the dog must be identified with a tattoo on its inside thigh or by the insertion of an electronic implant.
+In addition, the dog must be identified by means of electronic implantation.

 • Owners must post their property with clearly-visible signs warning both minors and adults of the presence of a dangerous dog.